 - Metered Dose Inhalers (MDI): MDIs are the most common type of inhaler.
 They spray medicine from the inhaler like an aerosol can.

 - Dry powder inhalers: Dry powder inhalers deliver a powdered medicine that does not spray from the inhaler.
-Instead, the user must breathe in the medicine quickly and forcefully.
+Instead, the user must inhale the medicine quickly and forcefully.

 Sometimes MDIs are used along with a device called a spacer.
-Spacers help coordinate breathing with the release of the asthma medicine, and also make the droplets of medicine smaller, making it easier to breath them in.
+Spacers help coordinate breathing with the release of the asthma medicine, and use smaller droplets of medicine, making it easier to breath them in.

-When we inhale, air passes into our windpipe (trachea), our diaphragm contracts and moves downward creating air space in our chest cavity.
-The air enters the lungs, passing through the bronchial tubes and finally to the air sacs (alveoli).
+When you inhale, air passes through your windpipe (trachea).
+Meanwhile your diaphragm contracts and moves downward creating air space in your chest cavity.
+The air enters your lungs, passing through the bronchial tubes and finally into tiny air sacs (alveoli).

 Oxygen from the air passes from the alveoli and into the bloodstream through tiny blood vessels called capillaries.
-Capillaries deliver this oxygen-rich blood to the pulmonary veins, which go to the left side of the heart.
-The heart then pumps the oxygen-rich blood to the rest of the body.
+Capillaries deliver this oxygen-rich blood to pulmonary veins, which pass it to the left side of your heart.
+The heart then pumps the oxygen-rich blood to the rest of your body.

-When you exhale, air that is rich in carbon dioxide (CO2) passes out of your lungs, through the windpipe, and out your nose or mouth.
+When you exhale, air that is rich in carbon dioxide (CO2) passes out of your lungs, through your windpipe, and out your body through your nose and/or mouth.

-When a person has asthma, the airways become inflamed and sensitive.
-This swelling narrows the airways, making breathing difficult, and often leading to panting and gasping fits.
-Three factors cause this narrowing and will be discussed in the following slides:
+During an asthma attack, airways become inflamed and sensitive.
+Swelling narrows the airways, making breathing difficult, often leading to panting and gasping fits.
+Three factors cause this narrowing:

 - Hyperreactivity (Asthma Triggers)